danwdart/websites/posts/how-to-conquer-desktop.md

 date: 2009-08-19T20:28:00.001+01:00
 draft: false
 aliases: [ "/2009/08/how-to-conquer-desktop.html" ]
-tags : [hardware, advertising, windows, gui, linux, packages, standard, change, command line, naming]
+tags: [hardware, advertising, windows, gui, linux, packages, standard, change, command line, naming]
 ---

 What does Sturmbahnfahrer mean?
 And who would have guessed the meaning of Stormbaan Coureur?
 They are different names for the same software: "a simulated obstacle course for automobiles".